YangLab/CIRCexplorer2/docs/index.md

 * [Assemble](modules/assemble.md)
 * [Denovo](modules/denovo.md)

+## Related tools

+We developed a series of circular RNA analysis tools, and welcome to use and cite our work.
+See [Related Tools](about/tools.md) for more information.

 ## Citation

 Zhang XO\*, Dong R\*, Zhang Y\*, Zhang JL, Luo Z, Zhang J, Chen LL#, Yang L#.
-Diverse alternative back-splicing and alternative splcing landscape of circular RNAs. *under review*
+Diverse alternative back-splicing and alternative splcing landscape of circular RNAs. *Genome Res*, 2016, *in press*

-We developed a series of circular RNA analysis tools, and welcome to use and cite our work.
-See [Citation](about/citation.md) for more information.

 ## License